 I am extremely happy to see so many young participants in our global events, especially the young women among the most active of all.
 We are proud to be inclusive of all nationalities, ages and genders, regardless of location, and we will continue to strive to give people a voice and showcase their achievements during World Space Week.
-It is with great pride that I can say that we, as Association, contribute to greater participation in space-related activities.
+It is with great pride that I can say that we, as Association, contribute to greater participation in space related activities.

 We give people a voice.
-For us it is crucial that we communicate with all participants of World Space Week that reach out to us.
-We want to hear from you, because only through communication can we best support participants and sufficiently report back to UN COPUOS and Member States.
-I firmly believe that we can work closer together to fully reach our potential to make World Space Week an established event all around the world.
+For use is crucial that we communicate with all participants of World Space Week that reach out to us.
+We want to hear from you, because only through communication we can sufficiently report back to UN COPUOS and talk to Member States.
+I firmly believe that we can work closer together to fully reach our potential to make

+World Space Week an established event all around the world.